Biden and Classified Documents - February 8th, Hour 1

 I think they should.

-I think they almost have to, and the application of immunity, but anyway, so we'll get Jay's take on that.
+But anyway, so we'll get Jay's take on that.

-Uh and other breaking news.
+And other breaking news.

-Uh that was appointed to look into Joe Biden and his handling of classified documents while out of office.
+You might have forgotten that there was a special counsel by the name of Robert Hur that was appointed to look into Joe Biden and his handling of classified documents while out of office.

-Remember, there were four separate locations, one, of course, in that very secure locked garage at all times that we know isn't locked at all at at all times where his precious Corvette is.
+One, of course, in that very secure, locked garage at all times that we know isn't locked at all at all times where his precious Corvette is.

 You know, we had classified materials just hanging out there at a time when we know that his son was admittedly, you know, addicted to drugs.

-They had documents for separate locations.
+They had documents, four separate locations.

 Anyway, here we are.